 Accommodation

-Lyrath Estate - Kilkenny, County Kilkenny
+5-Star Luxury Estate Manor - Kilkenny, County Kilkenny

 Check in policies:

 Check-in time is after 4:00pm on your day of arrival.
 Check-out time is before 12.00 noon.
 The hotel will try and accommodate early check in where possible - please contact the hotel directly on 056 776 0088.
-Free parking is available on site.

 Daily Itinerary